-7.2 Conventional Solution
+1.7.2 Sequential Solution

 With all the x_i in its memory, suppose without loss of generality that the sequential computer obtains x'0 .
 This causes the computation to fail, as the set of variables x'0 , x_1 , x_2 , ..., x{n-1} does not satisfy the global condition.
-Thus, in Section 7.1, only one edge of the subdivision in Fig. 1(a) can be replaced at a time.
+Thus, in Section 1.7.1.1, only one edge of the subdivision in Figure 1.1(a) can be replaced at a time.
 Once any one of the n candidate edges is replaced, the global condition of convexity no longer holds.
-The same is true in Sections 7.1 and 7.1, where the sequential computer can change only one color or one symbol at once, respectively, thereby causing the adjacency conditions to be violated.
+The same is true in Sections 1.7.1.2 and 1.7.1.3, where the sequential computer can change only one color or one symbol at once, respectively, thereby causing the adjacency conditions to be violated.

-7.3 Unconventional Solution
+1.7.3 Parallel Solution

-For a given n, a parallel computer with n processors can easily perform a transformation on all the x_i collectively, with processor i computing x_i' .
+For a given n, a parallel computer with n processors can easily perform a transformation on all the x_i collectively, with processor i computing x'i .
 The required property in each case is maintained leading to a successful computation.
-Thus, in Section 7.1, n edges are removed from Fig. 1(a) and n new edges replace them to obtain Fig. 1(b), all in one step.
-Similarly in Section 7.1, all colors can be changed at the same time.
-Finally, in Section 7.1, the string $(ab)^n$ is obtained in $\log n$ steps, with the two rewrite rules being applied simultaneously to all symbols in the current intermediate string, in the following manner: ab, abab, abababab, and so on.
-It is interesting to observe that a successful generation of $(ab)^n$ also provides an example of a rank-varying computational complexity (as described in Section 5).
-Indeed, each legal string (that is, each string generated by the rules and obeying the adjacency property) is twice as long as its predecessor (and hence requires twice as many operations to be generated).
+Thus, in Section 1.7.1.1, n edges are removed from Figure 1.1a and n new edges replace them to obtain Figure 1.1b, all in one step.
+Similarly in Section 1.7.1.2, all colors can be changed at the same time.
+Finally, in Section 1.7.1.3, the string $(ab)^n$ is obtained in log n steps, with the two rewrite rules being applied simultaneously to all symbols in the current intermediate string, in the following manner: ab, abab, abababab, and so on.
+It is interesting to observe that a successful generation of $(ab)^n$ also provides an example of a rank-varying computational complexity (as described in Section 1.5).
+Indeed, each legal string (i.e., each string generated by the rules and obeying the adjacency property) is twice as long as its predecessor (and hence requires twice as many operations to be generated).

-8 The Universal Computer Is A Myth
+1.8 The Universal Computer is a Myth